inspire-eu-validation/data/A.05.IR13.5.char.enc.md

 **Test method**

 Grab the resource.
 Check the encoding.
-If not UTF-8, validate if the appropriate encoding is provided in [CharEnc](#CharEnc)
+If the resource is not encoded based on UTF-8, validate if the appropriate encoding is provided in [CharEnc](#CharEnc)

 **Reference(s)**